ivanhb/multiPacman/README.md

 ## Run the system
 1. Compile all the .java files in src/.
 In bin/ you already have the compiled versions (.class)
-2. Run the AuthServer: java AuthServer.
+2. Run the AuthServer: ```java AuthServer```.
 This component is the server of the game and it will authenticate and register the players willing to participate to the game.
-3. Each player willing to partecipate need to run: java Node.
+3. Each player willing to partecipate need to run: ```java Node```.
 This will open the game window with a white textBox where he must type the IP of the AuthServer host.
 4. The game starts after the host server receives the wanted number of players

 ![](Screen.png?raw=true "The game")